Anvitha-neena/car-dealership-inventory/README.md

 I used Codex as a learning partner to explain architecture, propose TDD test cases, generate initial implementation drafts, and diagnose TypeScript issues.
 I reviewed each change, ran the test suite and build locally, and retained responsibility for the final design decisions and commits.

-`PROMPTS.md` will contain the required raw AI chat transcript before final submission.
+`PROMPTS.md` contains the required raw AI chat transcript before final submission.